The Woodstock Music

 A personal note to you from Artie Kornfeld,

 Read on the following pages the detailed story of the perfect coincidences that lead to the largest peaceful event in the history of Rock & Roll.
-Just some of the incredible, memorable little stories that first shaped the musical career of songwriter, producer and record company executive Artie Kornfeld as remembered & detailed in this newly created website by his friend of over 40 years!
-(Victor Kahn)
+Just some of the incredible, memorable little stories that first shaped the musical career of songwriter, producer and record company executive Artie Kornfeld as remembered & detailed in this website by Victor Kahn; his first graphic artist, current Woodstock book cover designer and personal friend for over 40 years!

-The song playing in the background is "America" and sang
+The song playing in the background is "America" performed

-at Woodstock by Bert Sommer... the first standing ovation
+at Woodstock by Bert Sommer ...the first & only standing ovation

 HOME / INTRODUCTION / HISTORY / EARLY DAYS / WOODSTOCK / CREDITS / RESUME